 Integrated Planning and Advising

 Baer and Norris dive deeper by giving examples of the success of iPASS (Integrated Planning and Advising for Student Success) drawn from institutions that have experienced significant culture change and performance improvement in building out their analytics framework.
-These include Sinclair Community College, Valencia Community College, Austin Community College, Arizona State University and Georgia State University.
+These include Sinclair Community College, Austin Community College, Arizona State University and Georgia State University.

 “In the white paper we discuss the benchmarking of the characteristics of these important, emerging systems conducted by ECAR (The EDUCAUSE Center for Applied Research).
 They offer a range of services that seek to realize a comprehensive vision of a technology-enabled and integrated digital environment,” said Baer who included the following capabilities: